Michael Pezzetta: Professional

 Following his OHL career, Pezzetta signed a three-year, entry-level contract in March 2018 with the Montreal Canadiens, the team that selected him during the sixth round (160th overall) of the 2016 NHL entry draft.
 Thereafter, he would make his professional debut during the 2018–19 season with the Canadiens' American Hockey League (AHL) affiliate, the Laval Rocket.

 During the 2021–22 season, Pezzetta was recalled by the Canadiens and made his NHL debut versus the Detroit Red Wings on November 2, 2021.
 In his rookie season with the Canadiens, he collected five goals and six assists across 51 games played, and led the team in penalty minutes (PIM) with 81.
 In the midst of a terrible season for the team overall, Pezzetta endeared himself to many fans with his passionate style of play.

 In advance of the 2022–23 season, he signed a one-year, $750,000 deal to remain with the Canadiens organization.
 Initially seeing limited ice time as the team's thirteenth forward, a spate of injuries eventually moved him regularly into the lineup.
 Appearing in 63 games, Pezzetta managed seven goals and eight assists, while leading the team in hits (239) and total PIM amongst team forwards.
 In a March 27, 2023 game against the Buffalo Sabres, he drew headlines for scoring the shootout-winning goal and then celebrating in the style made famous by notable NHL enforcer, Tiger Williams.

 On June 2, 2023, Pezzetta was signed to a two-year extension with the Canadiens.
 He expressed enthusiasm for the organization, saying "there's so much history and the fans are wild and it's such a loud and just fun atmosphere to be a part of.
 You want to stick around in this atmosphere for as long as you can."
 On April 12, 2025, Pezzetta skated in his 200th career NHL game.

 Entering the offseason as an unrestricted free agent, Pezzetta agreed to a two-year contract with the Toronto Maple Leafs on July 1, 2025.
+After being placed on waivers ahead of the 2025–26 season, he joined the Leafs' AHL affiliate Toronto Marlies.
+On March 12, 2026, Pezzetta was recalled by the Maple Leafs and subsequently made his team debut that night against the Anaheim Ducks.
+Appearing in a total of nine scoreless NHL games, he was returned the AHL ranks prior to the beginning of the annual Calder Cup playoffs in mid-April.
+On June 19, 2026, Pezzetta and the Marlies captured the second Calder Cup in franchise history after defeating the Chicago Wolves in five games.